 The weather is spring-like, the buds are popping, and it’s a great weekend to venture out from the beach for all kinds of cultured fun – antiques, art and anything Irish.

-Take home a historical treasure from Charleston
+Take home a historical treasure from the Charleston Antiques Show

 One of Charleston’s many charms is its history, and it’s on full display this weekend.